alkampfergit/personal-blog/codewrecks/content/post/old/2009/11/data-driven-test-of-a-stored-procedure-in-database-edition.md

 <!-- Code inserted with Steve Dunn's Windows Live Writer Code Formatter Plugin.  http://dunnhq.com -->

-The last row tells that we expect 22 customers with an â€˜a' in the name, but I already know that my data generation plan generates only 17 records with this condition, now you can run test again and this is the output.
+The last row tells that we expect 22 customers with an ‘a' in the name, but I already know that my data generation plan generates only 17 records with this condition, now you can run test again and this is the output.

 [![image](https://www.codewrecks.com/blog/wp-content/uploads/2009/11/image_thumb18.png "image")](https://www.codewrecks.com/blog/wp-content/uploads/2009/11/image18.png)